 Here’s an interesting question to ponder: How will your case evolve?

-Obviously, every North Carolina injury situation is different.
+Obviously, every injury situation is different.
 You may not even have a case.
 Or your case may be relatively simple and easy to settle.
 Or it might be complex and require years of litigation.
 It’s impossible to say by superficially examining the evidence and damages.

 Two types of evolution govern systems (such as injury cases): graduated and punctuated.

 Graduated evolutionary processes “creep along” and steadily change over time, based on feedback over multiple generations.
 But every once in a while, something happens that totally perturbs the system and creates fitful changes.
 This second kind of process is called punctuated evolution.
 For instance, if you took a flock of tropical birds and dropped them into the Arctic, the creatures would have to go through rapid change or risk dying off.

 Both types of “evolution” happen during most injury cases.
 For instance, there will be periods of time in your case, during which “nothing much happens,” except for some paperwork exchanges, chatter among the attorneys and the judge, etc. Then, suddenly, some dramatic event may radically alter the character or trajectory of the case.
 The liable party or insurance company may offer a generous settlement offer, out of nowhere, thus negating the need for years of litigation.
 Alternatively, the judge may issue a surprising ruling on an appeal, causing the case to drag out another 18 months.

 You need to be able to cope with both types of “evolution” in your case–the graduated kind and the punctuated kind.
 The best way to do so is to retain a high caliber, experienced defective drug or malfunctioning medical product law firm in North Carolina.
 And even if you do find and retain a great legal team, you also need to moderate your expectations and your emotions.